 - Your right to withhold information and your right to withdraw information after you have given it

-You may withdraw your consent for us to use your personal data as set out in section in 5 at any time by contacting us using the details set out in section 15, and we will delete your data from our systems.
+You may withdraw your consent for us to use your personal data as set out in section 4 at any time by contacting us using the details set out in sections 15 to 18, and we will delete your data from our systems.
 However, you acknowledge this may limit our ability to provide the best possible services to you.

 - How Can You Access Your Data?